-As a mom of a 9 and 12 year old, my husband and I are committed to open and honest dialogues with our kids about anything and everything.
-Friendships, money, our marriage, social media behavior, alcohol, sex, race, and so much more but as I’ve seized those teachable moments that have arisen in the car, around the dinner table, and as we put our kids to sleep but I really struggled last week.
+As parents, my husband and I are committed to open and honest dialogues with our kids about anything and everything but there are times when we struggle to make sense of current events.
+We talk about friendships, money, our marriage, social media behavior, alcohol, sex, race, and so much more.
+We seize teachable moments that have arisen in the car, around the dinner table, and as we put our kids to sleep but I would be lying if I said there are times I didn’t hesitate, needing a moment to think of the most age appropriate ways to discuss important topics.

 Our kids are old enough to read the headlines in the day’s paper.
 Emily often requests to watch the news.
 There’s nothing that makes sense about why two black men were killed by police officers in cities across our nation and why a peaceful demonstration in Dallas led to an assault on police officers.